19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 22/2011]

-(2) The Minister or such person as he may appoint may, at any time between 1st April 2010 and 31st March 2015 (both dates inclusive), approve a foreign government-owned entity for the purpose of subsection (1).
+(2) The Minister or such person as he may appoint may, at any time between 1st April 2010 and 31st March 2019 (both dates inclusive), approve a foreign government-owned entity for the purpose of subsection (1).

 [29/2010]

+[Act 37 of 2014 wef 01/04/2014]

 (3) Regulations made under subsection (1) may —

 (a) provide for the period of each approval, and that the conditions to which any approval is subject may be stated in the letter of approval issued to the foreign government‑owned entity;

+(aa) provide for renewal of an approval;

+[Act 37 of 2014 wef 01/04/2014]

 (b) provide for the determination of the amount of income of a prescribed sovereign fund entity or an approved foreign government-owned entity that is exempt from tax;